-Mr Karpouzis has seven years of experience in the fertility/assisted conception field.
+Mr Karpouzis has more than seven years of experience in the fertility/assisted conception field, at a consultant level.
 Has been trained in the UK and is accredited by the BFS, for Embryo transfers and infertility/assisted conception.
 He believes that every single infertility case is different and needs to be treated like this.
 We guarantee personalized, one to one care and holistic approach to your problem.

 A hematologist, an endocrinologist, a psychologist,and a dietician will stand by you, in order to help you with your problems, either through virtual consultations or clinic appointments, during your stay in the city of Athens.
 Mr Karpouzis will create innovative and tailored made IVF protocols for you and will deal personally with your case, from the initial consultation, till the time that you will have a positive pregnancy test.
 Our collaborating embryologic labaratories, guarantee excellent success rates.